 A huge swath of Americans in 1960 had grown up or lived with Henry Ford’s Model T and A. Ford preached the gospel of minimalism, with no excess of size, weight or other unnecessary elements.
 But starting in the 1930s, even Fords began swelling.
 And this trend accelerated in the ’50s, reaching a zenith (or nadir) in the 1960 full-size Ford, the widest car ever sold in the US.
 And plenty long too.

 This was a painful reality for many who longed for more elemental transport, but weren’t ready to buy an import, especially Ford loyalists, of which there were many.
 As such, the 1960 Falcon was something of the second coming of Henry Ford: compact, upright, sensible basic and economical.
-The only element he would have objected to was its six cylinder engine, as he had a deep irrational dislike of that obviously ideal configuration.
+The only element he would have objected to was its six cylinder engine, as he had a distinct bias against that obviously ideal configuration.
 A rough four cylinder, like the 153 in the Chevy II to come would have suited him much better.

 Motor Life reviewed the new Falcon, in two parts: in an instrumented test as well as a longer over-the-road trip.